 One of the worst things that you can do to your PowerPoint presentation is to add a busy, multi-colored background to your slides.
 However, people do that all the time and in the process, they compromise the subtlety and contrast of any content on their slides.

-Look at Figure 1 to see what I am saying.
+Look at Figure 1 to see what we are saying.

 As you can see in the thumbnails on the left, it is difficult to read much of the text on the slides.
 Granted, these slides would normally be shown at a much larger size, but the contrast between the background picture and the text is still aptly demonstrated in the thumbnails that you see.
-Also do note that I have used three text colors: black, a medium grey, and white.
-My aim is to work around a background that works with at least two of those three text colors -- and I do agree that this is a slightly difficult task to accomplish unless you use the new Recolor options available for pictures in both PowerPoint 2007 and 2010.
+Also do note that we have used three text colors: black, a medium grey, and white.
+Our aim is to work around a background that works with at least two of those three text colors, and we do agree that this is a slightly difficult task to accomplish unless you use the new Recolor options available for pictures in both PowerPoint 2007 and subsequent versions.

 Until these options were made available in PowerPoint, the only resource was to do these edits in a program like Adobe Photoshop, save them, and then insert as backgrounds on a slide.
 And of course, those edits were not non-destructible in the sense that you could get back your original pictures.
 But within PowerPoint, all these edits are really non-destructible!